 This is one game that really shows its age.
 Remember that really old guy in the wheelchair in Big Trouble in Little China, the dude who had been cursed to walk the earth for all eternity or whatever?
 Well, this is the "really old guy in Big Trouble in Little China" of HuCards.
 It's absolutely ancient.

 Not that I necessarily mind antiquated visuals.
-Mystical Fighter for the Genesis is kind of a personal favorite of mine.
+Mystical Fighter for the Genesis is a personal favorite of mine.
 But Youkai asks a lot here.
-Not only does it look terribly primitive (especially since its playfield is scrunched down to accommodate a "map" at the top of the screen), but it also fails to play well.
+It's a sidescrolling platformer that not only looks terribly primitive (especially since its playfield is scrunched down to accommodate a "map" at the top of the screen) but also fails to play well.
 At least it offers a handful of levels that give you multiple paths to take and objectives to complete, not to mention a few different ending scenes.
 And it's dirt cheap--except, of course, for the gold version, which only a complete nut would be looking to acquire.

 There's something weird about the game that you might want to note.
 My copy didn't work when I tried it on my Duo-R, but when I gave it a go on my SuperGrafx, it worked just fine.
 My brother Alexei had similar issues with his own copy, which didn't work on his Kisado-equipped US systems or even on his SGX.
 It wasn't until he tried it on his GT that he realized it was in "working" condition.
 Now, I haven't heard any other reports of such problems, but that's probably because Alexei and I are the only ones who actually play stuff like this.
 Anyway, Youkai's apparent aversion to certain units is very weird.